BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: The BASICS dataset

 \subsubsection{Sampling point clouds}

-Using CloudCompare\footnote{https://www.cloudcompare.org/main.html}, point clouds were sampled from the 3D meshes' surfaces using ... command.
-During this operation more than 5 million points were sampled on the surfaces of the said meshes.
-The sampling operation extracted the location, color, and normal attributes for each point in the PCs.
-At the end of this stage, all 3D models were in or converted to point cloud format.
+Using CloudCompare\footnote{https://www.cloudcompare.org/main.html}, point clouds were sampled from the 3D meshes' surfaces.
+During this operation 10 million points were sampled on the surfaces of the said meshes.
+The sampling operation extracted the location, color, and normal attributes for each point in the point clouds.
+At the end of this stage, all 3D models were in (originally or after conversion) point cloud format.